MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/AzureRM.Compute.md

 ### [Remove-AzureRMVMSqlServerExtension](./Remove-AzureRMVMSqlServerExtension.md)
-Removes a ssNoVersion extension from a virtual machine.
+Removes a SQL Server extension from a virtual machine.

 ### [Remove-AzureRmVmssExtension](./Remove-AzureRmVmssExtension.md)
 Removes an extension from the VMSS.